Dullahan83/FEM-Invoices/README.md

 ### What I learned

 This was actually my first time using Formik, and a first time too with a form that consequent.
-Even though i couldn't manage to use the Formik built-in for errors message display and add to create my own system for it, Formik was actually great to use for handling form
+Even though i couldn't manage to use the Formik built-in for errors message display and had to create my own system for it, Formik was actually great to use for handling form